Professor Cavanaugh’s Best Lecture

 A word from Curt

 Teacher.
 There’s no higher calling.
-There’s few professions that can influence as well as a dedicated teacher.
+Few professions can influence as much as a dedicated teacher.

 The best teacher I ever met was Charles Cavanaugh.